 Data Protection Authorities ("DPAs") from across the

-held annually for the purpose of debating topical data protection
+event is held annually for the purpose of debating topical data

 The debates this year centred on data privacy being central to: